 While they must be a true reflection of your firm, your messaging should differentiate your firm from your competitor-colleagues.
 And you will want to be as persuasive as possible to carry visitors along your Client-Attracting Pathway.

 This is not always amenable to common-sense, as the "we're friendly" problem shows.

 Most professionals are more comfortable with facts than what seems like "flowery language".

 But to make sense to potential clients, your firm and its services need to be described in words they recognise.

-This new approach may not be easy, so we should ask:
+This new approach may not feel easy, so we should ask:

-how adventurous you feel about this?
+how adventurous you feel about developing your marketing?
 (5 minute self-assessment survey)

 Is This Why Your Website Isn't Attracting The Clients You Want?